microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationProxyConnectorGroupMembers.md

 ```

 ## Description
-the Get-EntraBetaApplicationProxyConnectorGroupMembers get all the Application Proxy connectors associated with the given connector group.
+The Get-EntraBetaApplicationProxyConnectorGroupMembers get all the Application Proxy connectors associated with the given connector group.

 ## Examples